 There are multiple types of classes that you can take and learn from as your skills move beyond the foundational level.
 This will keep you motivated to continue to learn, and it will also give you new and exciting options to explore as you continue on your guitar-playing journey.

 P.S.
 Rochester’s School Of Guitar will help you have more fun and starting to enjoy the actual process of learning guitar.
-So why wait and continue to struggle, when you can end it all by filling out the form on the next page.
+So why wait and continue to struggle, when you can end it all by filling out the form on this page.

 I am a member of the Elite Guitar Teachers Inner Circle.